Tianyibian/cse15l-lab-reports/lab_report_1.md

  - You are expecting to see the cluster status.
 The status is different by different person because it tells us the status of the cluster when I connected to it.
 And the status varies as the number of students connected to the cluster changes over time.<br />

 # 3. Trying some commands.  <br />
- - The result of some of the commands are listed here <br />
+ - The result of some of the commands are listed here. <br />
 ![Image](Screenshot 2023-04-06 170857.png)
  - Ls-l list files with permissions
  - Ls-a shows hidden files